Cloudxtreme/license-2/README.md

 Usage
 ----

-The name of the copyright holder may be passed to the program through the -name command line flag, and the year(s) may be provided through the -year flag.
-If not the name defaults to the name of the account on the computer and the year defaults to the current year.
+Usage of ./license:
+  -holder string
+    	The name of the copyright holder (default "<user name>") -name string
+    	The license (default "MIT")
+  -year int
+    	The year of the copyright (default <current year>)

 License
 ----